tianocore/edk2-pytool-extensions/readme.md

 The code coverage and CI badges represent unit test status and the code coverage of those unit tests.
-We require 100% unit test success (Hence the pass / fail), and 70% code coverage.
+We require 100% unit test success (Hence the pass / fail) and that code coverage percentage does not lower.

 | Host Type           | Toolchain   | Project    | Integration Tests |
 | :------------------ | :---------  | :--------- | :---------------- |